Spring Cleaning and Easy Kitchen Updates

 This past weekend I did do more window washing and tackled the job of cleaning the range hood.
 Using a newly recommended product from my friend, Andrea from Design Morsels, I am amazed at the results.
-A weekend of cleaning resulting in also doing some easy kitchen updates.
+A weekend of Spring cleaning is inspiration to try some easy kitchen updates.
 But let’s start with this new product.

 A great Degreaser